Jack Dreyer | Wednesday 19th October 2022 12:30pm

 The fact is, run flat tyres arenít designed to be used over long distances or high speeds after being punctured.
 Even though they may look fine to the untrained eye, itís essential that you get to a tyre centre and have a specialist technician check them out.
 If you donít, thereís a danger youíll damage the wheel itself, which is much more costly than replacing your tyre.

 Unfortunately, almost certainly not.
 The vast majority of tyre technicians wonít agree to repair a run flat; instead, theyíll offer to replace it.

 Tyre manufacturers actually advise not to repair these tyre models for a very important reason.
 Thanks to their reinforced design, it can be difficult to spot any secondary damage that has occurred as a result of a puncture.
 In other words, any potential harm to the tyre wall may be masked by the added strength of the tyre.
 Simply by assessing the tyre, it can be impossible to tell if a motorist has continued to drive their car at an unsafe speed or for too many miles after the puncture occurred, therefore compromising the overall structure and safety of the tyre.

 Because of this uncertainty, carrying out minor repairs to run flats can be a waste of money to the vehicle owner or, even worse, it can prove to be dangerous.
 At Kwik Fit, we donít offer to repair run flat tyres for this reason.
 In order to comply with manufacturer guidance and to help keep our customers safe, we replace punctured run flats instead.

 What's my next step?

-Replacing a run flat may not cost you as much as you think.
-We offer a wide range of these tyres to suit all budgets and should have exactly what youíre looking for.
+Replacing a run flat tyre may not cost you as much as you think.
+We offer a wide range of cheap run flat tyres with options to suit all budgets, and should have exactly what youíre looking for.